JessicaBarclay/awesome-csharp/README.md

 - [SpecFlow](https://github.com/SpecFlowOSS/SpecFlow) - A BDD solution for .NET.
 It provides test automation for .NET (.NET Framework, .NET Core and Mono), based on the Gherkin specification language and integrates to Visual Studio.
 - [FluentFTP](https://github.com/robinrodricks/FluentFTP) - FluentFTP is a fully managed FTP and FTPS library for .NET & .NET Standard, optimized for speed.
 - [.NET for Apache® Spark™](https://github.com/dotnet/spark) - .NET for Apache Spark provides high performance APIs for using Apache Spark from C# and F#.
+- [xUnit](https://github.com/xunit/xunit) - xUnit.net is a free, open source, community-focused unit testing tool for the .NET Framework.
+- [NUnit](https://github.com/nunit/nunit) - A unit-testing framework for all .NET languages.
+Initially ported from JUnit, the current production release, version 3, has been completely rewritten with many new features and support for a wide range of .NET platforms.
 - [NSubstitute](https://github.com/nsubstitute/NSubstitute) - A friendly substitute for .NET mocking libraries.
-- [xUnit](https://github.com/xunit/xunit) - xUnit.net is a free, open source, community-focused unit testing tool for the .NET Framework.